mohtashim-nawaz/Books/Data Science/README.md

 Useful books for learning data science.
-For beginers - Introduction to machine learning with python For intermediates - Hands on Machine Learning
+For intermediates - Hands on Machine Learning
 For Data Mining - Beginners and Intermediates - Data Mining Concepts and Techniques